The jazzgrind classic is still fun, hilarious and wild after 30 years.

 It wasn’t just Nine Inch Nails moving industrial music to the mainstream in 1989.

 Over the past 27 years, Polly Jean Harvey has released nine albums, two collaborative releases with John Parish, a theatrical score, a compilation of Peel Sessions and a set of 4-Track Demos, but no best-of collection to date, despite having released something on the order of around 40 singles.
 That puts her in an unusual […]

-A look back at an iconic metal classic on its 30th anniversary.
+A look back at the iconic trio's 1989 album on its 30th anniversary.

 Where to start with Matthew Cooper's ambient discography.

 A bleak and seething document of rage and self-loathing.